Nickel

 Nickel is a metal that is found in light gold and silver color.
 It is not found in pure form in nature, it occurs mostly in the form of oxides, sulfites and silicates together with iron and cobalt.

 Nickel is found in two types of mineral deposits, lateritic and sulfitic, in the world.
 Different methods are required for nickel recovery from these deposits.
 In our country, nickel deposits in Manisa-Gördes, Uşak-Banaz, Bolu-Mudurnu-Akçaalan, Eskişehir-Mihalıççık-Yunus Emre are lateritic type deposits, while in Bitlis-Pancarlı, Bursa-Orhaneli, Sivas-Divriği and Hatay-Dörtyol are sulfide deposits.
-Nickel is indispensable for modern industry because of its chemical and physical properties.
+Nickel is indispensible for modern industry because of its chemical and physical properties.
 70% of the nickel produced in the world is used in the production of stainless steel.
 As an end product, it is a highly equipped material used in the construction, automotive, petrochemical, manufacturing, energy and renewable energy, electronics industries.

 Figure 1: Usage areas of nickel by sectors